wmww/Pinecone/tutorials/1_basic_concepts.md

 __Dub__ is the same as a C++ double.
 It can hold decimal numbers. a Dub literal either ends with a d (ex: `47d`) or has a decimal point (ex: `47.0`). _NOTE: while a Dub literal can start with a decimal point, it can not end with one (ex: `.5` is valid but `5.` is not )_.

 A __Bool__ can only be `tru` or `fls`.
 If you think it should be `true` and `false` instead, you can email your complaints to williamwold@idontgiveafuck.com.

+A __String__ isn't really a primitive data type, but it is very common so I'll include it here anyway.
+It is a series of letters, numbers or other characters of any length.
+You make a string by surrounding text in double quotes.

 ## Operators